remarkablegames/remarkablegames.github.io/README.md

 ## Update

-You should update your gem dependencies from time-to-time:
+To update the gem dependencies:

 ```sh
 # git checkout master